yafp/ttth/README.md

 Please see the supported [services](docs/SERVICES.md) for more details.

 ## ui
 **ttth** comes with several themes.
-The readme shows only exemplary only the default theme.
+This readme is only featuring the default theme.

 ![ui](https://raw.githubusercontent.com/yafp/ttth/master/.github/images/screenshots/ui_latest.png)